mgenovski/Lists/README.md

 ## Learn More

-With Lists you can create, share and use other people's checklists.
+With Lists you can create, share and use other peoples' checklists.